SillyTavern/SillyTavern-Docs/Usage/faq.md

 Cons:

-* They are not as capable as the best paid options (i.e. write worse dialog, less creative, etc).
+* They are not as capable as the SOTA options (i.e. write worse dialog, less creative, etc).
 * Running local models requires a GPU with at least 6GB VRAM.
-* Harder to install

 If you are interested in using these, refer to the dedicated guide here: [How To Use A Self-Hosted Model](https://docs.sillytavern.app/usage/local-llm-guide/how-to-use-a-self-hosted-model/)